 This paper explains how we broke Adoring Poitras in several steps: reverse engineering, SSA transformation, circuit minimization, data dependency analysis, algebraic analysis.
 These different steps are detailed in Section 2.
 Then Section 3 gives a generalization of our break.
-It first depicts a general attack methodology against obscure white-box implementations and then formalizes and analyzes the linear decoding analysis that we used for our break (where any of our DCA or DFA attempts would fail).
+It first depicts a general attack methodology against obscure white-box implementations and then formalizes and analyzes the linear decoding analysis that we developed to break Adoring Poitras (which has proved resistant against any of our DCA or DFA attempts as explained in Section 2.6).